CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/4-Leveraging-Computation.md

 	Additionally, as models scale, their internal workings become more opaque.
 The sheer number of parameters and the complexity of their interactions make it challenging to understand how specific inputs lead to particular outputs.
 This lack of interpretability hampers the ability to diagnose and rectify issues, increasing the risk of unintended behaviors.
 For instance, understanding why GPT-3 might generate a specific response requires deep analysis of its training data and parameter interactions, which is a non-trivial task.

-??? question "What are scaling laws?"
+??? question "What is a scaling law in the context of machine learning models?"

 	The primary variables involved in scaling AI models are compute (processing power), data (dataset size), and parameters (the number of tunable variables in the model).

 	Scaling laws are power law relationships that describe how the performance of machine learning models improves predictably as these input variables change.
 They help allocate computational resources efficiently to maximize model capabilities.

 	*Example*: OpenAI's research found that doubling the compute typically reduces the error rate by a fixed percentage, guiding efficient resource allocation.

 ??? question "What is the scaling hypothesis in AI?"

-	The scaling hypothesis posits that increasing the scale of models, data, and computational resources will continue to yield significant improvements in AI performance, potentially leading to more general and capable AI systems.
+	The scaling hypothesis in general claims that increasing the scale of models, data, and computational resources will continue to yield significant improvements in AI performance, potentially leading to more general and capable AI systems.

-	The strong scaling hypothesis suggests that only scaling up models, data, and computation will lead to increasingly sophisticated AI behavior, eventually resulting in AGI.
+	- The strong scaling hypothesis suggests that only scaling up models, data, and computation will lead to increasingly sophisticated AI behavior, eventually resulting in AGI.

-	The weak scaling hypothesis suggests that while scaling models is important, achieving AGI will also require discovering the right algorithms.
+	- The weak scaling hypothesis suggests that while scaling models is important, achieving AGI will also require discovering the right algorithms.

 	*Example*: The impressive performance of GPT-3 and GPT-4, achieved by scaling up parameters and data, supports the scaling hypothesis, suggesting that simply continuing further scaling would lead to even more advanced AI capabilities.

 ??? question "What are the safety implications of adhering to the weak and strong scaling hypotheses?"

 	The weak scaling hypothesis, which assumes linear improvements with increased compute and data, suggests that safety measures can be incrementally scaled up as models grow.
 However, the strong scaling hypothesis, which posits exponential improvements, implies that small increases in compute and data could lead to disproportionately large performance gains and potential safety risks.

 	In high-stakes applications, even modest changes in model design or training could result in significant, unpredictable behaviors.
 Therefore, adhering to the strong scaling hypothesis requires more comprehensive safety protocols put in place before training a model, including extensive testing, continuous monitoring, and adaptive risk management strategies to address potential emergent behaviors.